nhsconnect/nhslogin/src/gp-credentials-para2.md

 - Vision: 100% (250 in total)
 - Microtest*: None (36 in total)

 **GP login credentials (linkage keys) for Microtest returned by NHS login are dummy in nature, to maintain the uniform behaviour of the service.
-These GP login credentials cannot be used by RPS for connecting to Microtest.*
+These GP login credentials cannot be used by RPs for connecting to Microtest.*